Using Boot Camp to install Vista on your Mac: The Complete Walkthrough

 click to enlarge

 23. Now Vista will install.
 It takes a while and it’s not particularly entertaining.
 Vista will restart itself at least once during the installation.
-If by some chance - and this shouldn’t happen - when Vista restarts itself, and you end out back in OS X instead of Vista, restart again and this time hold down the Option key as your Mac starts.
+If by some chance – and this shouldn’t happen – when Vista restarts itself, and you end up back in OS X instead of Vista, restart again and this time hold down the Option key as your Mac starts.
 You’ll be presented with a number of drive icons to choose from.
 Double-click the Windows icon.

 And now Vista has finished installing, you’ve setup your “account” in Vista, and you think you’re done.
 You’re not.
 Eject you Vista DVD from your DVD drive (if you have problems ejecting it go to the Computer view in Vista, click once on your DVD drive, and then select the Eject link that will show up in the menu.
 Now pop in your OS X Leopard DVD.
 You’ll be prompted “Install or run program” - click the Run setup.exe button.